Chicken for Tacos and Enchiladas

 • 20oz (2 cans) Rotel Original Diced Tomatoes & Green Chilies

-• 14oz Aldi Pueblo Lindo Green Enchilada Sauce or equivalent (comes in 28oz cans) (Be careful, too much can make the chicken very spicy)
+• 14oz MILD Green Enchilada Sauce (comes in 28oz cans) (Be careful, too much can make the chicken very spicy.
+If you use MEDIUM, you should start with about half and add to taste.)

 • 8 oz Taco Sauce (homemade recipe or Ortega)